 This is an event for anybody (all ages), and I especially recommend it if you’re a creative person – seeing a lot more dance shows in the past couple years has really inspired the things I’m working on in unexpected ways.

 There are 3 evening shows May 5th-7th @ 7:30pm, and 1 matinee show May 8th @ 1:30pm.
 Advance tickets are available online here.

 FYI tickets are slightly cheaper online vs at the door, and their previous show sold out and people were turned away at the door.
 The show has been kindly sponsored by Converse, with on-going support from Craft Academy Salon, Spotlight Dance Centre and Anna Wyman School of Dance Arts.

 A selection of clever photo manipulations by photographer/architect Laurent Rosset, another artist experimenting with the illusion of landscapes which seem to fold back on themselves.
 You may recall Aydin Büyüktas’ work “Flatland” utilized a drone to create a very similar effect.

 One of my favourite videos so far this year!
 Kevin McGloughlin directs this mesmerizing visual for Shit Robot’s “Lose Control” featuring Nancy Whang.
 Stellar editing here – a perfect fit for the track.
 I’d love to know how some of these effects were achieved.
 Watch it over on Booooooom TV.

-This is the February Submissions post, please share your work here during the month of February.
-The comments are enabled to allow images so make sure post an image along with a link to your website.
+Here is this month’s Reader Submissions post!
+Please share your work here if you’d like to be considered for a feature on Booooooom.
+The comments allow images to be attached so make sure post an image along with a link to your website.